 3. Review and selection

 The review process for limited submission pre-proposals will depend on the number of pre-proposals submitted and the type of grant mechanism.
-Reviews will be conducted by an ad hoc committee of reviewers.
+Reviews will be conducted by the Research Development & Strategic Initiatives division and its collaborators.
 The goal is to complete reviews, make a recommendation to the VPR and notify proposers of the final decision within five business days of the pre-proposal deadline.

-The VPR will convene a committee with appropriate expertise who will review preproposals and make a recommendation to the VPR, who will make a decision on which pre-proposal(s) will go forward. successful applicants will receive e-mail notification and will be asked to confirm that they wish to proceed with submitting a full proposal.
-They will also be put in contact with the appropriate Sponsored Program staff to help address any needs they might have in the proposal development process.
+Successful applicants will receive e-mail notification and will be asked to confirm that they wish to proceed with submitting a full proposal.
+They will also be put in contact with the appropriate Sponsored Program Administration staff to help address any needs they might have in the proposal development process.